-- SAW CHAIN PITCH (inches)
+- SAW CHAIN PITCH (=PITCH) (inches)

-Spacing between drive links.

 - DRIVE LINK WIDTH (mm/ inches)

 - NUMBER OF DRIVE LINKS

 - LEVEL OF KICKBACK REDUCTION The level of kickback reduction offered by a chain is indicated by its model number.

 See the "Technical data" section to find the model numbers of chains that are recommended for use with your saw.